 For full information on GSK’s humanitarian support and GSK in Russia, please visit GSK.com [Our response to the situation in Ukraine | GSK].

-Lilly is donating $7.5 million of insulin to Project Hope, a U.S. non-profit organization that empowers health care workers facing the world’s greatest health crises to build resilient communities and a healthier, more equitable world.
+In early March, Lilly announced it is donating $7.5 million of insulin to Project Hope, a U.S. non-profit organization that empowers health care workers facing the world’s greatest health crises to build resilient communities and a healthier, more equitable world.
 Project Hope is currently on the ground in Ukraine and is actively shipping essential medicines and medical supplies to assist Ukrainians.

-The Lilly Foundation is also making two equal monetary contributions totalling $500,000 to Direct Relief and to Americares to support their respective relief efforts in the region.
+The Lilly Foundation has made two equal monetary contributions totalling $500,000 to Direct Relief and to Americares to support their respective relief efforts in the region.
 Americares is currently working to deliver aid for families facing crisis in Ukraine.
 They are collaborating closely with the World Health Organization, regional health authorities, and international, national and local response organizations in Ukraine and neighbouring countries.